MattCCS/Weather/readme.md

 How to Use
 ----------
-Run `weather` to get the weather in your zip code (checks ipinfo.io for your zip code)
+Run `weather` to get the weather in your zip code (wherever wttr.in thinks you are).

 Run `weather <location>` to get the weather at the given location (can be zip code/city/IATA code/whatever wttr.in likes)